EPA Updates the National Priorities List to Clean Up Contamination and Protect Communities | US EPA

 EPA Updates the National Priorities List to Clean Up Contamination and Protect Communities

-WASHINGTON — Today, the U.S. Environmental Protection Agency (EPA) announced that it is adding seven sites to the Superfund National Priorities List (NPL) where releases of contamination pose human health and environmental risks.
+SAN FRANCISCO — Today the U.S. Environmental Protection Agency (EPA) announced that it is adding seven sites to the Superfund National Priorities List (NPL) where releases of contamination pose human health and environmental risks.
+The Copper Bluff Mine, in Humboldt County, Calif., has been added following the agency’s proposal to list the site in September 2018.

 The NPL includes the nation’s most serious uncontrolled or abandoned releases of contamination.
 The list serves as the basis for prioritizing EPA Superfund cleanup funding and enforcement actions.
 Only releases at sites included on the NPL are eligible to receive federal funding for long-term, permanent cleanup.